 Main cohesion policy themes derived from the EU 2020 strategy are reflected in IROP as cross-cutting themes.
 Incidence matrix illustrates the IROP specific objectives in which the themes are applied.
-Due to the creation of Priority Axis 6 only in 2021 and due to its specific purpose, this priority axis is not part of the original incidence matrix.

 Incidence matrix - illustrating the application of Europe 2020's main themes in IROP